broadinstitute/gnomad-browser/browser/help/topics/v4-browser-hts.md

   - `transcript_version`: Transcript version.
   - `gene_version`: Gene version.
   - `is_mane_select`: Whether transcript is the MANE select transcript.
-  - `is_mane_select_version`: MANE Select version, has a value if this transcript is the MANE select transcript.
+  - `is_mane_select_version`: MANE Select version; has a value if this transcript is the MANE select transcript.
   - `refseq_id`: RefSeq ID associated with transcript.
   - `refseq_version`: RefSeq version.